 This second generation will go through the same process.
 However, because it will cocoon late in the season, it will stay cocooned over the winter to emerge as an adult moth in the spring.
 Once it becomes an adult, the moth no longer feeds at all, nor even has a mouth by which it could feed.
 It will live for only about a week as an adult, during which time it will mate, and the female will lay her eggs.
 Most female luna moths lay about 200 eggs in small batches on the underside of leaves.

 A Beautiful, Unique Moth

-Because of this and its beauty, the Luna Moth is not considered a pest and control efforts are not needed or desirable.
+Due to its beauty, the luna moth is not considered a pest, and control efforts are not needed or desirable.
 In fact, the use of pesticides, loss of habitat, and pollution are some of the reasons it is endangered.

 If you see a lunar moth in its natural habitat, consider yourself lucky for seeing an endangered species.